Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ExsAYB92whs.md

 ### Transcript

-> uh make the cyber wagon useful what do you me what are you talking about it is useful what do you mean it is useful
+> make the cyber wagon useful what do you me what are you talking about it is useful what do you mean it is useful